AnanyaJha04/NETWORK-SNIFFER/README.md

 10. Logging: Implement a logging mechanism to record events, errors, and captured data for debugging and auditing purposes.

 ## Terminal/Command Prompts/Powershell-
-In some operating systems, the Python IDLE might not support this code and would show an output error.
+In some operating systems, Python IDLE may not support this code and will display an output error.
 So to tackle the situation, you can execute the prompts given in the codespace area on your Terminal/Command Prompt/Powershell, and in response, it would give you the output.

+# This run could only be run on Terminal because IDLE doesn't hold the required permissions
+sudo which python3 #Path
+sudo which python
+cd Desktop
+cd Documents
+ls  #list of all the files on the Desktop sudo /usr/bin/python3 "filename.py" #redirect the path to the main Python file where the code is written

+After executing line 7, the Terminal would generate the required output.